astrakhantsev/astrakhantsev/_posts/2016-11-23-software-licenses.md

 ---

 There are many [guides](https://opensource.com/law/13/1/which-open-source-software-license-should-i-use) and even [sites](http://choosealicense.com/) to help in choosing a license for your code without understanding of these licenses.
-Obviuosly, these guide have to provide an abstraction over details in order to be comprehensible and particular abstractions can't be well-suited for everyone.
+Obviuosly, these guide have to provide an abstraction over details in order to be comprehensible and one or two abstractions can't be well-suited for everyone.

 Here I'd like to provide yet another abstraction by focusing on practical, even pragmatic, concerns; in other words -- if you want to extract maximum profit from the code without regard to particular types of freedom.